-Before the British firm of Fry & Sons figured out how to make it into a candy bar in 1847, chocolate had been drunk as a beverage for thousands of years.
-Chocolate was first brought to Europe by Cortes, who toasted Montezuma with a golden goblet full of the Aztecs’ favorite libation before betraying and murdering their proud emperor.
+Before the well-known English company, Fry & Sons worked out how to manufacture chocolate into a confectionary bar in 1847, chocolate had only been used as a drink for millenia.
+Chocolate was initially brought back to Europe by the Spanish Conquistador Don Hernán Cortés, who toasted the Aztec King Moctezuma with a gold goblet of his favorite drink, before betraying and finally murdering him.

-The mid-nineteenth century saw the innovation of cocoa powder (developed in Holland, hence the term Dutch-processed), which was much less rich and more soluble than chocolate.
-With it, the drink was relegated to the nursery, since it was digestible enough for children, and nourishing as well.
-A technique for making chocolate candy was perfected later that century, and chocolate’s identity, as a food rather than a beverage, was sealed.
+Thereafter, the drink was demoted to the kindergarten, since it was easily digestible for small children, and was also nourishing.
+A technique for making chocolate confectionary bars was developed later that century, and chocolate’s identity, as a food rather than as a drink, was transformed for ever.